Hyunmin-jasper-Cho/YUVExtractor/Python/README.md

 # YUV2PNG - Python Implementation
 This is the part of the project "YUV Video Super Resolution Scheme".
 YUV2PNG is one of the preprocessing processes of the [ Video super resolution](https://github.com/Hyunmin-jasper-Cho/VideoSuperResolution) project,
-and it makes each .yuv sequence into .png format, which consists of y000.png, u000.png and v000.png.
+and it makes each .yuv sequence into .png/.tiff format, which consists of y000.png, u000.png and v000.png.

+- PNG-> Make an image as grayscale RGB format.
+- TIFF> Make an image as YUV format.

 ## Environment
 To run this project, you should complete build setting.